 Anger management and impulse control

-COVID-19 UPDATE: I am currently offering online and phone counselling.
+COVID-19 UPDATE: I am currently offering online and in-person sessions, with safety protocols.
 If you are uncertain about online counselling, I really recommend giving it a chance.
 Video calls can be as worthwhile as in-person counselling is, and often clients even prefer it to in-person meetings.

 Book an online consultation here, or email me directly.

 *If the schedule is full or you can't find a spot that works for you, send me an email!